ampproject/amphtml/contributing/CODE_OWNERSHIP.md

  The `OWNERS.yaml` file for each directory will typically list the creator(s) of the component or extension it contains, along with those who are most familiar with the directory contents.
-See [owners-and-committers.md](./owners-and-committers.md) for more details.
+To be added to an OWNERS.yaml file create a PR and go through the normal [code review process](./contributing-code.md).